-- The University requirements for bachelor's degrees as described in the Undergraduate Education section of this catalog, 120 credits, including general elective credits, are required for the Bachelor of Fine Arts degree in Apparel and Textile Design. - The University's Tier II writing requirement for the Apparel and Textile Design major is met by completing Apparel and Textile Design 439. - The requirements of the College of Arts and Letters for the Bachelor of Fine Arts degree. - 3.
-The following requirements for the major:
+- The University requirements for bachelor's degrees as described in the Undergraduate Education section of this catalog, 120 credits, including general elective credits, are required for the Bachelor of Fine Arts degree in Apparel and Textile Design. - The University's Tier II writing requirement for the Apparel and Textile Design major is met by completing Apparel and Textile Design 439. - The requirements of the College of Arts and Letters for the Bachelor of Fine Arts degree. - The following requirements for the major:

 CREDITS

 a.
-All of t he follo owing courses: 12
+All of t he foll owing courses: 12

-Drawing I
+STA 110 Drawing I

-Art and Design: Concepts and Practices 3
+STA 112 Art and Design: Concepts and Practices 3

-Color and Design
+STA 113 Color and Design

 STA 114 Three-Dimensional Form

-SIA 114 Three-Dimensional Form

 b.
-One of the following courses: STA 300 Intermediate Drawing STA 391 Special Topics in Drawing 3 C. Complete three additional Studio Art courses.
-Courses used in fulfillment of item 3. a. and 3. b. may not be used to fulfill this requirement 9 to 11 d.
-All of the following courses: 19 ATD 111 Basic Apparel Structuring ATD 121 Explorations in Apparel and Textile Design 3 ATD 222 Structuring, Couture and Tailored Garmets 4 ATD 231 Textile Materials ATD 323 Apparel Pattern Design e.
-Complete five of the following courses including one concurrent О. enrollment in a corresponding ATD Senior Project course or an approved internship for at least 3 credits (15 to 22 credits): ATD 325 Design by Draping4 ATD 332 Textile Design ATD 335 Design Development and Presentation 4 ATD 423 Design Methods and Approaches 4 ATD 424 Specialized Design 4 ATD 427 Knitwear Design ATD 428 Design Studio ATD 491A Special Topics in Apparel ATD Senior Project courses: ATD 423S Senior Project in Design Methods and Approaches ATD 424S Senior Project in Specialized Design 3 ATD 427S Senior Project in Knitwear Design 3 ATD 428S Senior Project in Design Studio ATD 491AS Senior Projects in Special Topics: Apparel 3 ATD 491TS Senior Project in Special Topics: Textiles 3 ATD Internship course: ATD 493 Internship in Apparel and Textiles 1 to 6 f.
-Apparel and Textile Design, or Studio Art electives: Additional credits in Apparel and Textile Design, or Studio Art courses as needed to meet the requirement of at least 65, but not more than 68, credits in the major.
-Courses in item 3. g. may not be used in fulfillment of this requirement. g.
-Art History and Visual Culture (a minimum of 12 credits) 5 Complete four courses from the following: (1) The following course (3 credits): ATD 426 History of Dress and Textile (2) One or both of the following courses (3 or 6 credits):: ATD 430 Dress, Culture and Human Behavior 3 ATD 431 Global Context for Sustainable Design 3 (3) One or two History of Art courses as approved by the stu- dent's academic advisor (3 to 8 credits).
+One of f the fo ollowing courses: 3

+STA 300 Intermediate Drawing

+Special Topics in Drawing

+C. Complete three additional Studio Art or Graphic Design courses.

+Courses used in fulfillment of item 3. a. and 3. b. may not be used

+to fulfill this requirement 9

+d.
+All of the following courses: 20 to 22

+ATD 111 Basic Apparel Structuring

+ATD 121 Explorations in Apparel and Textile Design 3

+ATD 222 Structuring, Couture and Tailored Garments 4

+ATD 231 Textile Materials

+ATD 323 Apparel Pattern Design

+ATD 439 Portfolio Development and Exhibition (W) 3

+ATD 493 Internship in Apparel and Textiles 1 to 3

+e.
+Complete five of the following courses (18 to 20 credits):

+ATD 325 Design by Draping4

+ATD 332 Textile Design

+ATD 335 Design Development and Presentation 4

+ATD 423 Design Methods and Approaches 4

+ATD 424 Specialized Design

+ATD 427 Knitwear Design

+ATD 428 Design Studio

+ATD 491A Special Topics in Apparel

+ATD 491T Special Topics in Textiles

+f.
+Apparel and Textile Design, Graphic Design, or Studio Art electives:

+Additional credits in Apparel and Textile Design, Graphic

+Design or Studio Art courses as needed to meet the requirement

+of at least 65, but not more than 68, credits in the major.

+Courses in item 3. g. may not be used in fulfillment of this

+requirement.

+g.
+Art History and Visual Culture (a minimum of 12 credits)

+9. ,

+Complete four courses from the following:

+(1) The following course (3 credits):

+ATD 426 History of Dress and Textile

+(2) One or both of the following courses (3 or 6 credits)::

+ATD 430 Dress, Culture and Human Behavior3 ATD 431 Global Context for Sustainable Design3

+· · · = · · · · · · · · · · · · · · · ·

+(3) One or two History of Art courses as approved by the stu-